AryanHS20/IoT-Temperature-Humidity-Monitoring-System-with-ESP32C3-Rainmaker/README.md

 **Example voice commands:**
 - "Hey Google, turn on the LED?"
-- "Hey Google, turn of the LED."
+- "Hey Google, turn off the LED."

 ### LED Alerts
 - The Red LED will turn on if the temperature or humidity crosses a predefined threshold.